wadpac/GGIR/docs/reference/read.myacc.csv.md

 - rmc.col.temp:

   Scalar with column (number) in which the temperature is stored.
-Leave in default setting if no temperature is avaible.
+Leave in default setting if no temperature is available.
 The temperature will be used by [g.calibrate](https://wadpac.github.io/GGIR/reference/g.calibrate.md).